mmwaikar/whyfsharp/README.md

 > Notebooks explaining why one should embrace :hugs: F#.

+## Should you use C# in 2025?

+The question is not of adopting F# and abandoning C# completely, but minimizing the use of C#.
+Just go through these 5 simple but eye-opening questions whether you should be using [C# in 2025?](/1-csharp-problems/0-is-this-ok.ipynb).

+## The F# / FP journey

 Before we look into some of the features of F#, let's dive into why to use Functional Programming (FP) languages.

 ---